iopipe/turtle/README.md

 web and cloud services.

-Pipescripts are executed in individual javascript VMs whenever allowed by the host system.
-Users should still exercise caution when running pipescripts provided by other users.
+Pipescripts are executed in individual javascript VMs whenever allowed by the executing environment.
+Users should exercise caution when running community created pipescripts.

+It is a project priority to make fetching, publishing, and execution of pipescripts secure for a production-ready 1.0.0 release.

 Contact security@iopipe.com for questions.